Gallican Rite: Missale Gothicum

 Missale Gothicum (Gothicum), described by Delisle, is a manuscript dating from the end of the 7th century and once belonging to the Petau Library.
 The name is due to a 15th-century note at the beginning of the book, and hence it has been attributed by Tommasi and Jean Mabillon to Narbonne, which was in the Visigothic Kingdom.
 Duchesne, judging by the inclusion of Masses for the feast of Symphorian and the feast of Leodegar (d.
 680), attributes it to Autun.
 Masses are numbered, the manuscript beginning with Christmas Eve which is numbered III.
 Probably there were once two Advent Masses, as in Gallicanum.
-There are eighty-one numbered sections, of which the last is the first prayer of "Missa Romensif cottidiana", with which the manuscript breaks off.
+There are eighty-one numbered sections, of which the last is the first prayer of "Missa Romensiſ cottidiana", with which the manuscript breaks off.
 The details of Masses in this book are given in the section of the present article on the liturgical year.
 Masses are all Gallican as to order, but many of the actual prayers are Roman.